KuoGreen/RoboND-Perception-Project/README.md

 Having the segmented objects, now we can use the SVM algorithm to predict each object.
 We will be using code that was developed in previous exercises:

+Following are helper functions used to capture features:

 ## compute_color_histograms() function
 ```python
 def compute_color_histograms(cloud, using_hsv=False):